Oppose AB 816/SB 632: No sweetheart deal for the frac sand industry

 Oppose SB 302 and Weakened Groundwater Protections

 Rivers drying up, lakefront property turning to mud, unsafe drinking water.
 These are realities for many Wisconsin residents because large wells are allowed to pump groundwater with few restrictions.
 And property owners are left with few options to stop the effects of over-pumping.

 It's been almost 10 years since Wisconsin passed the first groundwater protection law as an initial step to protect our waters for all Wisconsinites.
 While that law was progressive in 2004, the problems with over-pumping have only gotten worse, the law is proving to be inadequate, and applications for these large wells have increased by 40% in the last two years alone.

 And now, instead of moving forward, a legislator is proposing to move us back with Senate Bill 302.
-This bill would roll back groundwater protections and includes an amendment that undoes a unanimous 2011 Wisconsin Supreme Court decision confirming the DNR has a responsibility to protect Wisconsin's public waters.
+This terrible bill would roll back groundwater protections and includes an amendment that undoes a unanimous 2011 Wisconsin Supreme Court decision confirming the DNR has a responsibility to protect Wisconsin's public waters.
 Basically, this amendment would prevent DNR from protecting our private wells, drinking water and waterways from industry and excessive groundwater pumping.

 Say no to rolling back groundwater protections: Tell your legislators to oppose Senate Bill 302.